agentmodels/agentmodels.org/chapters/07-reasoning-about-agents.md

 * fill in words
 * visualisation of trajectories doesn't show final action: how to fix this?

-# this is the real bit

-Explain the idea of IRL.

 ## Conditioning on a single action

 We're in donutWorld.
 This is what it looks like.
 There are stores.

+In this chapter, we discuss how to make inferences of an agent's utility function from observations about how that agent behaves.
+For illustration, we work in a gridworld that contains restaurants, similar to the one shown at the start of the [introduction](http://agentmodels.org/chapters/01-introduction.html).
+We display this gridworld, and the agent's starting state, below.

 ~~~
 var params = makeDonutInfer(true, {'donutSouth': 1, 'donutNorth': 1, 'veg': 1,
-                                   'noodle': 1, 'timeCost': 1}, 100, 0);
+                                   'noodle': 1, 'timeCost': -0.1}, 100, 0);
-GridWorld.draw(params, {labels: params.labels});
+GridWorld.draw(params, {labels: params.labels, trajectory: [[[2,1]]]});
 ~~~

-This is how you infer based on a single action.
+Different restaurants will have different utilities for the agent, with the only constraint being that the two donut shops have the same utility.
+There will also be a time cost to the agent that encourages it to reach a destination quickly.
+To start off with, we will have low softmax and transition noise.

+Suppose we see a single action by the agent.
+How can we make inferences about the agent's utilities?

 ~~~
 // startState is the state where the agent makes its action, observedAction is